lzilberman/learn-git/readme.txt

 2. IntelliJ IDEA - https://javarush.ru/groups/posts/2818-podruzhim-git-s-intellij-idea

 Added for merge testing.

 Added to push changes to master branch of remote repo.
+Done from new git-bash session.